Francis Beckman: Early life

 Francis Beckman was born on October 25, 1875, in Cincinnati, Ohio, to Francis and Elizabeth (née Fenker) Beckman.
-He studied at St. Gregory's Preparatory Seminary and Mount St. Mary's Seminary in Cincinnati.
+He studied at St. Gregory Seminary and Mount St. Mary's Seminary in Cincinnati.
 He then attended the University of Louvain in Leuven, Belgium, and the Pontifical Gregorian University in Rome.

 Priesthood

-He was ordained to the priesthood on June 20, 1902.
-Following his ordination, he received a Licentiate of Sacred Theology (1907) and later a Doctor of Sacred Theology (1908) from the Gregorian.
+Beckman was ordained to the priesthood in Cincinnati for the Archdiocese of Cincinnati on June 20, 1902, by Archbishop William Henry Elder.
+Following his ordination, Beckman received a Licentiate of Sacred Theology (1907) and later a Doctor of Sacred Theology (1908) from the Gregorian.

 After his return to Cincinnati, Beckman joined the faculty of Mount St. Mary's Seminary, where he served as professor of philosophy and dogmatic theology (1908–1912).
 He was rector of Mount St. Mary's from 1912 to 1924.
-He also served as Censor Librorum and a consultor for the Archdiocese of Cincinnati.
+He also served as Censor Librorum and a consultor for the archdiocese.

 Bishop of Lincoln

 On December 23, 1923, Beckman was appointed the fourth bishop of Lincoln by Pope Pius XI.
-He received his episcopal consecration on May 1, 1924, from Archbishop Henry Moeller of Cincinnati.
+He received his episcopal consecration on May 1, 1924, from Archbishop Henry Moeller at the Cathedral of St. Peter in Chains in Cincinnati.
 Bishops Joseph Schrembs of Cleveland and Joseph Chartrand of Indianapolis were the principal co-consecrators.
 Beckman served the diocese for almost six years.
 During his time in Lincoln, he served as apostolic administrator of the Diocese of Omaha from June 1926 to July 1928.

 Archbishop of Dubuque

-Pope Pius XI appointed Bishop Beckman Archbishop of Dubuque on January 17, 1930.
+Pope Pius XI appointed Beckman as archbishop of Dubuque on January 17, 1930.
 Beckman shepherded the archdiocese through the Great Depression and World War II.
 During his tenure as archbishop, the St. Vincent de Paul Society, the Holy Name Societies, National Catholic Rural Life Conference, Conference on Industrial Relations, and the Catholic Youth Organization grew with his support.
 The Catholic Student's Mission Crusade, which he founded while in Cincinnati, held its 1935 convention in Dubuque.
-In 1939, the archdiocese's Columbia College in Dubuque was renamed Loras College in honor of Dubuque's first bishop, Mathias Loras.
+In 1939, Beckman renamed Columbia College in Dubuque as Loras College in honor of Dubuque's first bishop, Mathias Loras.

 Impressed with Catholic culture he had seen in Europe, Beckman began to collect fine art pieces.
-He started with a small collection of artifacts belonging to Father William Kessler at Columbia Academy in Dubuque.
+He started with a small collection of artifacts belonging to Reverend William Kessler at Columbia Academy in Dubuque.
 Beckman placed several art pieces in a museum at Columbia College.
 The Beckman collection, including works of Winslow Homer, Rembrandt, Rubens, and Van Dyck, was valued at $1.5 million.